Omar Maskati

-Omar Maskati is an American actor known for his roles in Better Call Saul and Unbelievable.
-He recently starred in the movie Evil Eye and had main roles in the television series Good Sam and As We See It.
+Omar Maskati (born September 19, 1989) is an American actor known for his roles in Better Call Saul and Unbelievable.
+He recently starred in Evil Eye and The Recruit.

-Personal life
+Early life

-Maskati's father is from Pune, India and his mother is Puerto Rican and he grew up in Edison, New Jersey.
+Maskati was born and raised in Edison, New Jersey to a Muslim Indian Marathi father and a Puerto Rican mother.
 His father is Muslim and his mother is Catholic and he considered himself both Muslim and Catholic in high school.
 He graduated as salutatorian from Edison High School in 2007.
-In 2011, he received a degree in engineering from University of Pennsylvania, where he also minored in theater arts.
+In 2011, he received a degree in engineering from University of Pennsylvania, where he also minored in theater arts and was a member of the Mask and Wig Club.
 He chose acting as a career after graduation.